 - surgery to remove the cancer – sometimes this may be all that's needed

-- chemotherapy (where medication is used to kill cancer cells) – this may be the only treatment needed or it may be given to shrink the cancer before surgery
+- chemotherapy – this may be the only treatment needed or it may be given to shrink the cancer before surgery

-- radiotherapy (where radiation is used to kill cancer cells) – this may sometimes be used after surgery to destroy any remaining cancer cells in the affected area
+- radiotherapy – this may sometimes be used after surgery to destroy any remaining cancer cells in the affected area

 - high-dose chemotherapy followed by a stem cell transplant – where stem cells from your child are collected, frozen and stored prior to intensive chemotherapy, and are given back to them afterwards

-- immunotherapy – where a medication that directly targets the neuroblastoma cells is given, although this isn't used routinely yet
+- immunotherapy – where a medicine that directly targets the neuroblastoma cells is given, although this is not used routinely yet

 Support groups and charities